JuliaDataScience/JuliaDataScience/contents/data_vis.md

 @sc new_cycle_theme()
 ```

-And apply it to a plotting function to see it in action.
+And apply it to a plotting function like the following:

 ```jl
 @sc scatters_and_lines()